Investment Reform - Questions & Answers for LGPS members

 The Government wants the ninety one funds to pool their assets into approximately six investment pools, in an effort to drive down investment costs and enable funds to develop the capacity and capability to become world leaders in infrastructure investment and help drive growth in the UK economy.

-It's expected that the new investment pools will begin to be used for collective investment from April 2018 onwards.
 The following questions and answers aim to help you understand these changes:

 Across the LGPS in England and Wales the scheme holds £217bn of assets (2014/15 figure).
 These assets are currently held in ninety one local pension funds and are used to pay the pensions of former members of the Scheme and their dependants.
 The LGPS is one of the largest funded pension schemes in Europe.